cihanozcelik/EventBusLib/README.md

 ## Key Features

 *   **Type-Safe Events:** Uses generic event types (`BusEvent`) for compile-time safety.
 *   **Parameter Querying:** Allows listeners to subscribe only to events that match specific parameter values or types.
-Parameter types implement `IIParameter` and can directly represent the filtered data (like an object reference or enum) or hold a value.
+Parameter types implement `IParameter` and can directly represent the filtered data (like an object reference or enum) or hold a value.
 *   **Efficient Filtering:** Filtering logic is handled *internally* by the EventBus before invoking listeners.
 When an event is raised, the system efficiently finds only the relevant subscribers based on their `Where` clauses, leading to significantly better performance compared to manual checking in every listener.
 *   **Decoupled Architecture:** Promotes cleaner code by reducing direct dependencies between components.
 *   **Easy Unsubscription:** Provides a listener handle (`IIListener`) for easy removal of subscriptions.